drb/random-world/README.md

 ### Names

-Returns names for people using a dictionary of popular names - only names from the USA are supported at the moment.
+Returns names for people using a dictionary of popular first and last names - only data from the USA is supported at the moment.

+* `random.firstname()` - Returns a person's first name.
+  * `gender` - Limit result to male or female names.
+    * `male|female`
+  * `startsWith` - Return names starting with the supplied substring.
+  * `charCase` - Transform the name to upper or lowercase.
+    * `upper|lower

 ---